SWEETKANUDO/My-Personal-Repo/README.md

 - Open to collaborate on **Projects & Open Source Contributions** 🤝

 ### 📫 How to reach me
-- Just one step away 👉 **mihirbhuva1@gmail.com**
+- Just one step away 👉 [Email me](mailto:mihirbhuva1@gmail.com)

 ### ⚡ Fun fact
-- I debug faster when I have chai ☕😉
+- I turn coffee into code ☕💻

 ---